vamsikrishna-1530/reassessment/NextJs/SSR vs CSR vs SSG vs ISR.md

-Absolutely!
-Here's a strong, structured **interview-style answer** to:

----

-**🧑‍💼 Interviewer:**
-*Can you explain the differences between SSR, CSR, SSG, and ISR in Next.js or React?*
+# *Can you explain the differences between SSR, CSR, SSG, and ISR in Next.js or React?*

 ---